imagej/imagej.github.io/_pages/guide/getting-started.md

 1. Read the documentation files (described earlier in this section) before posting.
 Because there will always be a natural lag between the implementation of key features and their documentation it may be wise to check briefly the ImageJ news website ({% include bc path="Help | [ImageJ News...↓](#sub:ImageJ-News...)" %}).
 2. Look up the mailing list archives ({% include bc path="Help | [Mailing List...↓](#sub:List-Archives...)" %}).
 Most of your questions may have already been answered.
 3. If you think you are facing a [↓bug](#index-Bug-(reporting)) try to upgrade to the latest version of ImageJ ({% include bc path="Help | [Update ImageJ...↓](#sub:Update-ImageJ...)" %}).
 You should also check if you are running the latest version of the Java Virtual Machine for your operating system.
-Detailed instructions on how to submit a bug report are found at http://imagej.nih.gov/ij/docs/faqs.html#bug.
+Detailed instructions on how to submit a bug report are found [here](/ij/docs/faqs.html#bug).
 4. Remember that in most cases you can find answers within your own ImageJ installation without even connecting to the internet since the heuristics for finding commands or writing macros have been significantly improved in later versions (*see* [Finding Commands↓](#sec:Finding-Commands) and [Extending ImageJ↓](#sec:Extending-ImageJ)).
 5. As with any other mailing list, you should always follow basic [netiquette](http://en.wikipedia.org/wiki/Netiquette), namely:
     1. Use descriptive subject lines — *Re: Problem with Image&gt;Set Scale command* is much more effective than a general *Re: Problem.*